Afri-pay/AfriPay/.github/issues/02-stellar-settlement.md

 ## Current behavior

-AfriPay builds native XLM payment transactions through Horizon, supports Freighter signing, and submits signed XDR on Testnet.
+AfriPay builds native XLM payment transactions through Horizon, supports local native-wallet signing, and submits signed XDR on Testnet.
 The backend does not yet invoke the deployed payment-gateway contract or verify a confirmed Soroban result end to end.

 ## Technical scope